Dimplex Revillusion Review: Worth It?

 Fireplace Size Options:

-1. Was Installation Difficult?
+1. Was the Installation a Pain?

-2. Are the Flames Realistic?
+2. Do the Flames Look Realistic?

 Using Lava Rock on Ember Bed in Electric Fireplace